 Fire extinguishers are a critical component of saving property and lives, said Gina Peek, Oklahoma State University Cooperative Extension housing and consumer specialist.

 “In the event of a small fire in your home, a fire extinguisher can make the difference of saving your home or the home sustaining a lot of damage,” Peek said.
-“However, homeowners should only try to put out small fires.
-If you can’t quickly douse the flames, call 9-1-1 and evacuate the home immediately.
-It’s far too dangerous to try to fight a bigger fire with a fire extinguisher designed for home use.”
+“Call 911.
+Then, following the call, use your fire extinguisher.
+If you can’t put out the fire immediately, evacuate the home.”

 Most hardware and discount stores sell fire extinguishers.
 They are categorized using an A, B, C or D letter rating system.
 A good choice for the home is a multi-purpose dry chemical extinguisher which combines one or more classes of extinguishers.
 Class A is for ordinary combustibles such as paper and wood; Class B is used for grease, gasoline, oil and oil-based paints; Class C is used for electrical fires; and Class D is for flammable metals.